bosun-monitor/bosun/expressions.md

 Change the NaN value during binary operations (when joining two queries) of unknown groups to the scalar.
 This is useful to prevent unknown group and other errors from bubbling up.

+## sort(number, asc_desc)

+Returns the results sorted by value in ascending ("asc") or descending ("desc") order.
+Results are first sorted by groupname and then stably sorted so that results with identical values are always in the same order.

 </div>